anuj846k/FoodWing/readme.md

 A: `Single Page Application (SPA)` is a web application that dynamically updates the webpage with data from web server without reloading/refreshing the entire page.
 All the HTML, CSS, JS are retrieved in the initial load and other data/resources can be loaded dynamically whenever required.
 An SPA is sometimes referred to as a `single-page interface (SPI)`.

-## React Component Lifecycle and API Calls
+## 🔴React Component Lifecycle and API Calls

 In React, when dealing with components that require data from an external source such as an API, it's important to understand the lifecycle and the sequence of events to ensure a smooth user experience.
 Here's a breakdown of the typical sequence: